Code-Institute-Submissions/portfolio-18/README.md

 - Font Work Sans - was for me the best choice of non serif font.
 As well it is very simple and not well know font.
 Because it seemed to be unique for me I decided to use those one.
 - Font Awesome 5.0 - used to mark CRUD options( view, edit and delete), social icons, as well as programming languages icons.

-### Colors
+### Colours

 <div align="center"><img src="static\img\patrycja.io color scheme.png" >
 </div>

- - **White, Black and Gray** -Purpose of choosing mainly white and black colour scheme came with a reason to not interfere with projects photos.
+ - **White, Black and Grey** -Purpose of choosing mainly white and black colour scheme came with a reason to not interfere with projects photos.
  Most of the photos of project are colourful what would broke all concept of good user experience.
 I prefer to make my websites in monochromatic colours if not any specific theme/ reason dedicated to highlight purpose of the site.
 Otherwise making website colourful would decrease value and UX and user would leave quickly as being confused and eyes tired.
- I used black to highligh important elements.
+ I used black to highlight important elements.
 Most of black elements change from gray to black when hover over.

  - **Other colours** - Programming languages - font awesome are made colorfull to show straigh away what languages are used by this full-stack developer.